-- levies payable to the Ministry of Business, Innovation & Employment (MBIE) (payable on all applications over \$20,444) - levies payable to BRANZ (payable on all applications over \$20,000) - time spent processing the application - number of Inspections required (type and number vary depending on application) - issue of Code Compliance Certificate - accreditation levy - consent fee - PIM fee (if applicable) - issue of Compliance Schedule (if applicable) - Insurance fee (residential/commercial and accessory buildings over \$20,000)
+- levies payable to the Ministry of Business, Innovation & Employment (MBIE) (payable on all applications over \$65,000) - levies payable to BRANZ (payable on all applications over \$20,000) - time spent processing the application - number of Inspections required (type and number vary depending on application) - issue of Code Compliance Certificate - accreditation levy - consent fee - PIM fee (if applicable) - issue of Compliance Schedule (if applicable) - Insurance fee (residential/commercial and accessory buildings over \$20,000)

+A deposit of \$3000 is payable at the completion of vetting on new residential, commercial and industrial consents, and major alterations over \$150.000.
+Processing of these categories of consent will not start until the deposit is paid.
 An estimate of the fees involved may be provided, however the final cost will not be known until the application is processed.
-A cancellation fee may apply if you withdraw your application and all processing costs to date will be charged.
+A withdrawal fee applies if you withdraw your application and all processing costs to date will be charged.